marcusoftnet/marcusoftnet.github.io/_posts/2007-08-21-marcus-model.md

 wanted to show their hobbies and activities from outside of work.

-So i have been posing in my "working outfit" - that was quite a bit more formal than i usually have - and in the
+So I have been posing in my "working outfit" - that was quite a bit more formal than I usually have - and in the
 Salvation Army uniform and euphonium.

 I pictures was actually quite nice, surprisingly with me on them...
 Nothing naked (as IF??) and just nice pictures.
 I post them and a link to the pictures on the Avega - site as they are released.

-Also i found the whole experience quite nice - might strike up a new career here... or maybe not :)
+Also I found the whole experience quite nice - might strike up a new career here... or maybe not :)